bretthandrews/bretthandrews.github.io/_pages/group.md

 * **[Zach Lewis](https://zachjlewis.github.io/)**
     * University of Pittsburgh (2019 - 2022)
     * The Gas-Phase Mass-Metallicity Relation for Massive Galaxies at z∼0.7 with the LEGA-C Survey
     * _Next Position_: Astronomy Ph.D.
-Student at the University of Wisconsin
+Student and NSF GRFP Fellow at the University of Wisconsin
 * **Ian Cooper**
     * University of Pittsburgh (2016)
     * SNIa hosts in MaNGA